-At Fractl we have failed, many times.
-The crucial thing is to learn from it when it does happen and don’t make the same mistake twice.
+The crucial thing is to learn from failure when it does happen is to do everything you can to ensure you don’t make the same mistake twice.
 Allow me a sports metaphor: Imagine Tom Brady or any NFL quarterback throws an interception.
 Does that mean that the team should never throw another pass?
 No, that would be a terrible strategy because passing is still the most efficient way to move the ball and score touchdowns.
 When Brady throws an interception, he goes to the sideline and studies the photos.
-After the game he studies the film.
+After the game, he studies the film.
 This is similar to how you should view campaigns.
 Imagine a failed campaign as an interception.
 Study it, learn from it, but don’t adopt a flawed strategy of abandoning one of the most efficient ways of improving your search ranking.
 Don’t operate from fear of making a mistake.
 When you do make one, put in the work to get better.

 Next Steps and Best Practices

 Once you have the blueprint for your campaign and you know how it fits in with your overall strategy it’s time to actually get to the business of producing it.
 Below, we’ve laid out the process that Fractl follows to produce quality campaigns to earn links.
 These steps include Ideation, Production, Promotions, and Reporting.
 Remember, this is by no means a comprehensive look at everything that goes into building a campaign.
 Each one of these steps could be a separate blog post as they all present unique challenges and opportunities.